wp-plugins/bettervouchers-for-publishers/readme.txt

 == Description ==
 What does BetterVouchers for Publishers do?

 * Displays valid offers next to your evergreen content.
-You can chose to only do this for all your posts or just for the ones older than X weeks/months.
 * Generates extra revenue.
 You get a healthy revenue share from each transaction generated.
 * Helps your readers get a good deal and in the process get them to associate your blog with the good feeling of saving.
 * Remains invisible if no deals are valid.